-The following table summarizes, on the same pro forma basis as of March 31, 2020, the total number of shares of Class A common stock purchased from us, the total cash consideration paid to us, and the average price per share of Class A common stock paid by our pre-IPO owners and by new investors purchasing shares of Class A common stock in this offering, assuming that all Pre-IPO OpCo Unitholders and Pre-IPO HoldCo Unitholders exchanged their OpCo Units or HoldCo Units for newly issued shares of our Class A common stock on a one-to-one basis and all Pre-IPO Blocker Holders converted their shares of Class C common stock into an equal number of shares of Class A common stock.
-The following table does not reflect the exchange of any Class P Unit for a share of Class A common stock.
+The following table summarizes, on the same pro forma basis as of December 31, 2019, the total number of shares of Class A common stock purchased from us, the total cash consideration paid to us, and the average price per share of Class A common stock paid by our pre-IPO owners and by new investors purchasing shares of Class A common stock in this offering, assuming that all of the holders of LLC Units in ZoomInfo OpCo (other than ZoomInfo Technologies Inc.) exchanged their LLC Units for newly issued shares of our Class A common stock on a basis.

-Shares of Class A Common Stock Purchased Total Consideration Average Price Per Number Percent Amount Percent Share of Class A Common Stock (in millions) Pre-IPO owners (1) 338,149,466 88.4 % \$ 201.8 17.8 % \$ 0.60 Investors in this offering 44,500,000 11.6 % 934.5 82.2 % \$ 21.00 Total 382,649,466 100.0 % \$ 1,136.3 100.0 % \$ 2.97
+Shares of Class A common stock Purchased T Consi Average Price Per Share of Class A

+Number Percent Amount Percent common stock

+(in millions)

+Pre-IPO owners % \$ % \$

+Investors in this offering % \$ % \$

+Total 100 % 6 \$ 100 % \$